libamlakbirhanu/chatterdom/README.md

 # Chatterdom
-This is a group chat application made with nodejs and socket.io
+This is a very basic group chat application made with nodejs and socket.io

 ## Screenshots